benrlodge/isotopeSearchFilter/README.md

 #### isotopeDropdownFilters:
 [https://github.com/benrlodge/isotopeDropdownFilters](https://github.com/benrlodge/isotopeDropdownFilters)

-This is a jQuery plugin that makes it easy to incorporate dropdowns and filtering using the Isotope plugin.
+This is a jQuery plugin that makes it easy to incorporate dropdowns and multi-select filtering using the Isotope plugin.

+### Contributions:

+PRs and feature requests are encouraged.
+If you wish to PR please make updates in the coffee file.